 As the city takes a break during an afternoon siesta, I hurriedly made a beeline to two of the city’s repositories of the grand masters’ art.

 At the Prado, I gaze into a window of historical oddities of the Spanish psyche.
 In one corner, I see the royal paintings of Velázquez and further down, I stumble onto Goya’s disturbingly black paintings.
-I am however in search for one particular artwork that would show me the vicissitudes of sensuality and modesty.
-There is indeed Goya’s two “majas” – the clothed and the naked.
+I am however in search of one particular artwork that would show me the vicissitudes of sensuality and modesty.
+There are indeed Goya’s two “majas” – the clothed and the naked.
 But I was keen on getting the lust element on a higher level.
 Heironymus Bosch’s The Garden of Earthly Delights had just poked me from behind.
 Focusing on the middle part of the triptych and taking no notice of the two panels on both sides, I was drawn to hypnotic scenes of dreamlike landscape of carnal bliss, frolicking in exposed nakedness while at the same time eating strawberries.
 This is surely too much to take in.
 So I elbow my way out and head to my next stop.

 pablo Picasso's painting Guernica Museo Reina Sofia prides itself as the premier house of Spanish contemporary art.
 And why would they not be?
 Famous works of Salvador Dali will wink right at you, while Joan Miró’s paintings gesture you to come closer.
 From here, visitors can leap forward to an even more modernist masterpiece of other 20th century artists that bloom with creativity and inspiration.
 Just like others who made a pilgrimage to El Reina, I must familiarize myself with the museum’s gem.
 Guernica, by Pablo Picasso is as compelling as the artist himself.
 Inspecting the painting, my eyes stay glued to every detail – the unflinching vision of the devastation and savagery of modern warfare.
 The tragedy taking place inside the frame is for anyone to draw a lesson from.
 Wouldn’t it be ironic if a poignant piece of art can be a step to saving the world?
-That something I would like to know.
+That is something I would like to know.

 Scene 5.
 Take 3.
 I did it my way.